 Coral reefs are located in warm, shallower waters, and are primarily made up of corals, which are a combination of algae and animal polyp.
 Numerous fish, sea urchins, invertebrates, microorganisms and other living things inhabit coral reefs.

 Estuaries are those areas where freshwater streams or rivers meet the ocean.
 Estuaries support many types of species, including oysters, crabs, waterfowl and macroflora such as seaweed and marsh grasses.

-The world’s marine ecosystems are home to an astounding variety of species, ranging from the microscopic phytoplankton and zooplankton to the largest mammal ever to have lived on the Earth: the 200-ton blue whale.
-Marine ecosystems also include a vast array of fish species, including flounder, mackerel, butterfish, spiny dogfish, squid, monkfish and others.
+The world’s marine ecosystems are home to an astounding variety of species ranging from the microscopic phytoplankton and zooplankton to the largest mammal ever to have lived on the Earth: the 200-ton blue whale.
+Marine biome animals include a vast array of fish species, including flounder, mackerel, butterfish, spiny dogfish, squid, monkfish and others.
 Many birds, such as shorebirds, gulls, terns and wading birds, call the marine ecosystem their home.
 Coral reefs are home to some of the largest diversity of marine species anywhere on the planet.

 Unique Features and Facts about the Marine Ecosystem

 According to the U.S. Environmental Protection Agency, there is a unique feature about saltwater ecosystems that separate them from other ecosystems.
 That is the presence of dissolved compounds – especially salts and chlorine – in ocean waters.
 The dissolved compounds give seawater a salty taste, prevent oceans from freezing in cold weather and affect the overall composition of species in specific habitats.